Nemo Dagger 2P

 A final challenger to the Dagger is the Big Agnes Copper Spur HV UL2.
-This tent was updated for 2017, and we found the new high-volume pole design delivers on its promises of improved livability with an open interior and nearly vertical walls.
+This tent was updated a couple years ago, and we found the high-volume pole design delivers on its promises of excellent livability with an open interior and nearly vertical walls.
 The two door and two vestibule build is similar to the Dagger, although again, the Nemo offers better overall interior space and vestibule square footage.
-The Dagger also has a slightly tougher floor fabric (30D vs. 20D), but weighs 9 more ounces.
+The Dagger also has a slightly tougher floor fabric (30D vs. 20D) but weighs 9 more ounces.
 A decision between the two likely will come back to the tradeoff of weight and space, but both are excellent two-person options.